MtGambelOak/PitchParse/tutorial.md

 Lastly, note that some words in the output will be flagged with `irregular ー pair`.
 This has to do with the fact that Dogen states many 3 mora katakana words ending with a long vowel have an accent on the second mora - but I found this to not often really be the case.
 I believe he may have meant that these kind of words are more likely to violate the -3 rule, rather than these kind of words *usually* being pronounced such a way.
 I included it just in case, but I would just ignore these flags.

+# "Stem Nouns"
+`stem nouns.txt` refers to nouns that originate from verb "stems" as I have always called them (I belive this is what Tae Kim calls the `~ます` conjugation for verbs).
+But I think the proper term  would be to call these "verbal nouns".

+For example, take `育ち` deriving from `育つ`.
+My source for this section is some Reddit comment I saw forever ago and can't find anymore, but this does seem to be an actual pattern:

+If the original verb is accentless, the resulting noun is accentless.
+If the original verb is accented, the resulting noun has a downstep on the last mora, resulting in a `尾高` word.
+If the original verb was a compound verb, the resulting noun is often accentless regardless! (sometimes the output incorrectly flags these as exceptions, ignore that pls)

+The output of this file is a little unorganized and incorrectly picks up on some words that are not actually originating from a verb.
+Additionally, it can sometimes be difficult to actually remember and apply this rule; it predicates you know the accent of the original verb (which is sometimes much rarer than the noun itself), and some words are often not written with okurigana and as such I never even particularly thought of them as these types of words (ex `光`).
+But, some may find it useful.
+(This file can be toggled off in the settings!)